conde-nast-international/tftest/README.md

 ## Good Practices
 * Use a javascript linter for tests
 * Keep the code as independent as possible without using `node_modules`
-* Comment what the tests are doing and what needs to be tested further
 * Write tests for each resource

 ## How it works